What is the Best Journal for Art Journaling?

 Altered Book Journal

 Another popular (and really cool) choice of journal for art journaling is a vintage book!
 Or any book really.
-These are a fun alternative to blank white pages, and can be found for just a couple dollars at the thrift store.
-The best bet for these books are hard covers with stitched binding.
+These are a fun alternative to blank white pages and can be found for just a couple of dollars at the thrift store.
+The best bet for these books is hardcovers with stitched binding.
 As you can see in the photo, I’ve glued several pages together to enforce the book pages.
 Since they are old and already very thin the best way to strengthen them is to glue 2-3 together.
-The paper holds up fairly well to wet media, but also doesn’t allow for much play with wet medias like watercolor.
+The paper holds up fairly well to wet media but also doesn’t allow for much play with wet media like watercolor.
 Ultimately your altered book journal will really come down to which book you end up using.
 However, it is a really fun alternative to play around in!

 Another really popular art journal is the Moleskine Watercolor Albums and Art Plus albums.
 I’m showing the smaller watercolor album here.
 These journals are really high quality & have very thick paper at 135 lb.
 This is comparable to most watercolor paper you buy in stores and it’s is quite textured as it’s cold pressed paper.
 It holds up beautifully to all mediums, but the texture of paper does show through.
 This is a personal preference thing, so if you’re into the heavy texture then rock it!
 This journal is a great travel size and I personally love the size.
 It’s a bit pricier, but really is a good candidate for best journal for art journaling!